-This Agreement is effective on and ends on December 31, 2024 unless terminated earlier in accordance with this Agreement.
+This Agreement is effective upon full execution by both parties and ends on December 31, 2024 unless terminated earlier in accordance with this Agreement.

 The Subaward Period of Performance is from January 1, 2022 and ends on December 31, 2024.